-Iontophoresis is a method, both diagnostic and therapeutic, that has been used for several decades in medicine.
+Iontophoresis is a method, both diagnostic and therapeutic, that has been used for many decades in medicine.
 The use of electrotherapy as an adjuvant in the medical field is growing.
 Over the years we have confirmed firsthand the potential to change the polarity of our cells and lower the threshold of pain, but what is happening in iontophoresis and why is it giving us something to talk about?

 This technique is based -originally- on only one thing: to allow the passage of medicines in a specific local area, using galvanic currents.
-This takes advantage of the use of drug radicals (ions and ionized molecules within drugs) so that, through the transcutaneous pathway, the drug can enter and be distributed in a specific area of our body.
+This takes advantage of the use of drug radicals (ions and ionized molecules within drugs) so that, through the transcutaneous pathway, the drug can enter and be distributed in a specific area of the body.

 The Mechanism of Action Behind the Electricity

 The electrical principle is simple.
 All ionic substances have an electrical charge, and they normally move towards the opposite charge.
 In other words, if I have a substance with a negative ion, it will most likely move to where there is a positive ion.
 Under normal conditions, our own body tries to regulate this electrical balance through the concentrations and gradients of positive ions (such as sodium and potassium) or negative ions (such as chlorine) that exist in our body.
 In fact, the “electric current” that travels in our body through nerves works that way.